Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 - connected lines and polylines;
 - point sets;
 - a hierarchy of nodes with static translations, rotations, and scales, including repeated use of a mesh;
-- a base colour and per-vertex RGBA colours on triangles, lines, and points;
+- a base color and per-vertex RGBA colors on triangles, lines, and points;
-- one base-colour texture per triangle material, embedded in the file or stored alongside a `.gltf` file;
+- one base-color texture per triangle material, embedded in the file or stored alongside a `.gltf` file;
 - opaque, cut-out (`MASK`), and translucent (`BLEND`) materials; and
 - single- or double-sided triangle surfaces.

 All three primitive types use the same solar placement, scene rotation, depth buffer, and observation time as other JHV layers.
-Colours in glTF use ordinary straight alpha; JHV performs the premultiplication required by its renderer.
+Colors in glTF use ordinary straight alpha; JHV performs the premultiplication required by its renderer.
-Producers should therefore write normal, non-premultiplied glTF colours.
+Producers should therefore write normal, non-premultiplied glTF colors.

 glTF does not define a portable visual width for a line or size for a point.
 JHV assigns its own fixed display width and size, so a file cannot currently request thicker lines or larger markers.
 SunJSON remains the better choice when